-A number of graduate student researchers support the Environment and Society Research Collective (ESRC) at CU Denver.
-Profiles for these excellent contributors are listed below.
+A number of student researchers support the Environment and Society Research Collective (ESRC) at CU Denver.

 My research examines disaster management and community adaptation to climate change.
 Specifically, my project explores household interactions with Public Safety Power Shutoffs (PSPSs) in fire prone areas.
 This research reviews the unintended impacts of PSPSs and examines how households prepare for future shutoffs.